 If you’re a healthcare provider or facility dealing with Medicare, one thing is certain – getting properly reimbursed is a maze filled with complex rules, convoluted paperwork, and often, sheer frustration.
 Medicare reimbursement is the lifeblood that keeps many healthcare operations afloat, but navigating its serpentine pathways can feel like a daily battle.
-Buckle up as we delve into the depths of this confounding world.
+Buckle up as we dive deep into the depths of this confounding world.

 Medicare 101